-While the sub-committee had suggested that each jet would cost USD 93,047,434 based off the 2016 rate card, the NAC’S negligence has costed Nepal USD 23.6 million losses for two jets.
+While the sub-committee had suggested that each jet would cost USD 93,047,434 based on the 2016 rate card, the NAC’S negligence has cost Nepal USD 23.6 million losses for two jets.

-Specifications including maximum takeoff weight was projected lower to 230 tons instead of 242 as mentioned in the bid document.
+Specifications including maximum takeoff weight were projected lower to 230 tons instead of 242 as mentioned in the bid document.

-This reduction in takeoff weight has costed the country a loss of USD 8.4 million.
+This reduction in takeoff weight has cost the country a loss of USD 8.4 million.

-According to NAC’s bid document, the minimum age of the proposed aircraft cannot exceed more than 10,000 hours and date of manufacture should not be older than January, 2014.
+According to NAC’s bid document, the minimum age of the proposed aircraft cannot exceed more than 10,000 hours and the date of manufacture should not be older than January 2014.

 This indicates that the national flag carrier ordered second-hand or old planes.
-Following which, there should be a price reduction.
+Following this, there should be a price reduction.

-However NAC had made a price escalation at optimum limit for old planes causing USD 6.8 million losses to Nepal airways.
+However, NAC had made a price escalation at an optimum limit for old planes causing USD 6.8 million losses to Nepal airways.

 Additionally, a 38-member visited Toulouse in France to inspect the jets that cost an additional NPR 10 million according to the KC report.